 What market do you target?

 In Cambodia, we deal with local import customers and foreign companies who manufacture in Cambodia and export abroad.
-We work a lot with apparel manufacturers and footwear sectors, with clientele in the luxury segment as well.
+In addition, we work a lot with apparel manufacturers and footwear sectors, with clientele in the luxury segment.

 What are the three key markets for your company?

-Italy, the United States, and Spain are the top three export markets for our company.
+Italy, the United States, and Spain are our company’s top three export markets.

 What services do you offer to your customers in Cambodia?